 There are no hyperbaric chambers on any of the islands for treatment of scuba diving related injuries.
 Serious cases of decompression sickness are evacuated to the nearest treatment centre in New Zealand.
 All registered dive companies carry basic treatment equipment to meet Professional Association of Diving Instructors (PADI) standards.

-It is recommended that all drinking water be boiled or that you drink bottled water.
+It is recommended that you boil all drinking water or drink bottled water with an intact seal.

 Where to get help

 Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

 For criminal issues, contact the local police on 22499 or firstname.lastname@example.org.
 You should always obtain a police report when reporting a crime.

 The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
 Australia does not have a Consulate in the Cook Islands.
 You can contact the Australian Government at the Australian High Commission in New Zealand for consular assistance.
 See contact details below: